craftercms/docs/source/new-ia/by-role/system-admin/installation-and-configuration/configuration/deployer/templates-guide.rst

 Local Target
 ^^^^^^^^^^^^

-This is the other template used by Crafter Studio when a new site is created, this template will setup a target for previewing the site.
+This is the other template used by Crafter Studio when a new project is created, this template will setup a target for previewing the project.

 This target will:

 - Identify the changed files according to the local Git repository history
-- Index all site content in Elasticsearch
+- Index all project content in search
 - Rebuild Crafter Engine's site context when there are changes in configuration files or Groovy scripts
 - Clear Crafter Engine's cache
-- Rebuild Crafter Engine's site GraphQL schema when there are changes in content-type definitions
+- Rebuild Crafter Engine's project GraphQL schema when there are changes in content-type definitions
 - Send email notifications if enabled

 **Parameters**